doggbmx/server-template/README.md

 export const authService = admin.auth();
 ```

 Fill the variables in the `.env` file, aaand you're ready to go!
 Firebase `projectId`, `privateKey` and `clientEmail` you should find it on the [Firebase Console](https://console.firebase.google.com/u/0/).
+In the Service Accounts section you can generate a new private key.

 #### **NOTE:** You should already have PostgreSQL installed and running as a service.
 Fill the `.env` variables with the correct data.